strongbugman/ant_nest/README.rst

 ========

 * Things(request, response and item) can though pipelines(in async or not)
-* Item and item extractor,  it`s easy to define and extract(by xpath, jpath or regex) one item
+* Item extractor,  it`s easy to define and extract(by xpath, jpath or regex) one item we want from html, json or strings.
 * Custom "ensure_future" and "as_completed" api provide a easy work flow

 Install